secretstartups/handbook/content/handbook/marketing/inbound-marketing/search-marketing/seo-content-manual.md

 Anchor text is the text used for the hyperlink when adding a link within the page copy, this text is extremely important as it gives search engines a description of the context of the link and the relationship between the two pages.

-Ensure you use descriptive text that is succinct and relevant to the page you are linking to, and not text such as “click here” etc., which provides no context or value.
+Ensure you use descriptive text that is succinct and relevant to the page you are linking to, and not text such as "click here" etc., which provides no context or value.

 Anchor text 5 basic types

-1. Exact match: exact match to the target term of the page (eg. “GitOps” linking to GitOps page.
+1. Exact match: exact match to the target term of the page (eg. "GitOps" linking to GitOps page.
-2. Partial match: anchor text that includes a variation of the core target term of the linked page (eg. “benefits of GitOps” to GitOps page)
+2. Partial match: anchor text that includes a variation of the core target term of the linked page (eg. "benefits of GitOps" to GitOps page)
-3. Branded: using “GitLab” as anchor text
+3. Branded: using "GitLab" as anchor text
-4. Generic: avoid these, as they provide no value (“click here” or “read more” as anchor text)
+4. Generic: avoid these, as they provide no value ("click here" or "read more" as anchor text)
 5. Naked anchor text: also avoid as they provide no context (this would consist of a URL link: www.xyz.com/topcs/devops/)

 Image anchors are another form of link anchor (non-text).
 When using images as an anchor for a link, search engines will utilize the image's alt attribute as the anchor text (goes back to why images need to be optimized).